James-Fire/SC2-Vanilla-Plus-Templates/README.md

 ### Extender Mod (VanillaPlusCMP_EXT.SC2Mod)
 This mod file is empty, like very much empty.
 However, all of the map files use this as their one and only dependency, which means all of the map files use the extender's dependencies as their own with absolutely no changes in between.
 Note that we call this an **extender** mod not an **extension** mod, they may achieve a similar affect as extension mods on Battle.net but they are very different.
 Please be careful to use the correct term in discussions to avoid confusion.
 ### Trigger Library (VanillaPlusLibrary.SC2Mod)
-The Base Mod included here has a dependency on a mod file who's sole purpose is to be a trigger library, providing useful premade triggers.
+The Base Mod for CMP has a dependency on a mod file who's sole purpose is to be a trigger library, providing useful premade triggers.
+*Not Currently set up in the Base Mods

 # What's Not Inside (Your Mod!)
 There's one thing that's missing from this download and that's the file mod *you* need to make.
 Now it's time for some actual step by step instructions on getting started.